In this lesson we’ll explore the last two clitic pronouns in Portuguese, nos and vos.

-Nos is equivalent to the English “us” or “to us”, as it is used for both direct and indirect objects.
+Nos corresponds to us or to/for us, as it is used for both direct and indirect objects.
 Examples:

 O professor chamou-nos no final da aula.
 The professor called us at the end of class.

 Não nos parece justa esta decisão.
 This decision doesn’t seem fair to us.

 Bear in mind that you will also see nos used for third person plural when the preceding verb form ends in a nasal sound (-am/-em/-êm/-ão) and the reference is masculine, due to the need to add n to the default form of os.
 Refer back to this learning note for a more detailed explanation of this rule: 3rd Person Clitic Pronouns

 For example, in the sentence Eles foram-nos buscar They picked us up, They picked them up, nos could refer to either them or us.
 You would have to rely on context to know for sure.
 Sometimes, if we want to avoid confusion, we would say:

 Vos corresponds to you or to/for you when talking to multiple people (vocês) and it is also valid for both direct and indirect objects.
 Examples: